-- 2. The sea state precludes lowering of a rescue boat. - 3.
+- 1. Helicopter assets are not available. - 2.
+The sea state precludes lowering of a rescue boat. - 3.
 The ship's commanding officer determines that the ship can accomplish the rescue more expeditiously than any other means available.

 Because of its sail area the ship will drift faster than a survivor in the water, and thus will drift toward the survivor.